Territorial Abbey of Monte Oliveto Maggiore: The church

-The church takes the form of Latin cross.
+The church takes the form of a Latin cross.
 It was renovated in the Baroque style in 1772 by Giovanni Antinori.
 The main attraction is the wooden inlaid choir by Giovanni da Verona, executed in 1503-1505.
 It is one of the most outstanding examples of tarsia in Europe.
-The church houses also a canvas by Jacopo Ligozzi (Assumption, 1598), behind the high altar, and a 14th-century polychrome wooden Crucifix, in the Sacrament Chapel.
+The church also houses a canvas by Jacopo Ligozzi (Assumption, 1598), behind the high altar, and a 14th-century polychrome wooden Crucifix, in the Sacrament Chapel.
 The sacristy has an inlaid ceiling dating to 1417.

 Chiostro di Mezzo

 Che Chiostro di Mezzo ("Middle Cloister") was built in the 15th century, surrounded by a portico with octagonal pilasters.
 Artworks include a 15th-century Madonna with Child and Angels and Annunciation by Riccio.
-Nearby is the entrance to the refectory, decorated by frescoes by Fra Paolo Novelli (1670) and, in the end wall, a canvas of the Last Supper by Lino Dinetto (1948).
+Nearby is the entrance to the refectory, decorated by frescoes by Fra Paolo Novelli (1670) and, in the end-wall, a canvas of the Last Supper by Lino Dinetto (1948).